 - “Teamwork & Partnership” along with “Project Management” drive brand value for those at the Director/VP/SVP/CEO level

 - “Customer Service / Performance” drives value for those at the Manager/Supervisor level

 - Those at the analyst level see the most value in “Communication” and “Safety/Reliability”

 Within the same client organization, Shawcor could emphasize different value drivers when interacting with different people.

 These were important insights for helping Shawcor develop its branding strategy to reinforce these value drivers.

-Moving forward, the firm is planning to integrate the customer-study into its annual strategic planning process for actionable insights.
+The firm is planning to integrate the customer study into its annual strategic planning process for actionable insights.

-Discover how we implement a data-science method to examine every aspect of our clients by contacting our President and CEO, Bo Bothe at firstname.lastname@example.org.
+Contact our President and CEO, Bo Bothe to discover how we implement a data-science method to examine every aspect of our clients.

 Madden, Thomas J., Frank Fehle, and Susan Fournier.
 "Brands matter: An empirical demonstration of the creation of shareholder value through branding."
 Journal of the Academy of Marketing Science 34, no. 2 (2006): 224-235.

 Mittal, Vikas, The Voice of the Customer: A User's Guide to Customer Surveys (February 1, 2017).
 Available at SSRN: https://ssrn.com/abstract=2909989